Information-theoretic lower bounds for distributed function computation: Comparison with upper bounds on computation time

 \section{Comparison with upper bounds on computation time}

-We provide two examples in which our lower bounds on computation time are tight.
+For the two-node mod-$2$ sum problem in Example~\ref{ex:2node_mod2+}, we have shown in Corollary~\ref{co:2node_mod2+_Tlb} that the lower bound on computation given by Theorem~\ref{th:SDPI_gen_v} can tightly match the upper bound.
+In this section, we provide two more examples in which our lower bounds on computation time are tight.
 In the first example, our lower bound precisely captures the dependence of computation time on the number of nodes in the network.
 In the second example, our lower bound tightly captures the dependence of computation time on the accuracy parameter $\eps$.